dagu-org/dagu/README.md

 ### Making HTTP Requests

 The `http` executor allows us to make an arbitrary HTTP request.
+This can be useful for interacting with web services or APIs.

 ```yaml
 steps: